Housing Rights of Persons with Disabilities

 What can a tenant do if the landlord does not follow the law?

 A tenant can file a complaint with the Iowa Civil Rights Commission (ICRC) within 300 days from the time the discrimination happened.
 To do this, you can:

-- Click here to get to the ICRC website with details on the process in English and Spanish plus the forms to file a complaint.
-The full URL is:
+- The ICRC website has details on the process in English and Spanish plus the forms to file a complaint.
+See: :https://icrc.iowa.gov/file-complaint

 - You can reach the ICRC toll-free at 1-800-457-4416, or in Des Moines calling area at (515) 281-4121.
 The Fax number is (515) 242-5840.